omarsaleh19/Fine-tune-BERT-for-sentiment-Analysis/README.md

 ---

 ## 🚀 Running the Project (Colab Workflow)
-1. Prepare the Project Directory.
+1. Prepare the Project Directory:
    Download the DataCoach directory.
       - Open the link provided in the tf_model.h5_download file.
       - Download the file.